mistersquiish/Twitter-Sentiment-Analysis/README.md

     <img src='gun_ownership_screenshot.png' title='Screenshot of gun ownership' width='' alt='Screenshot of gun ownership' />

     So the more negative sentiment a person is towards guns, the higher the gun ownership rate.
 It is an almost opposite type of result I was expecting.

-    (Please note that the methods I used most likely generated random errors.
-I have not been scrutinized on my project and as a result everything should be taken with a grain of salt. )

-7. Conclusion
+7) Conclusion

     Overall, I learned a lot during this project.
-I strengthened my Python scripting skills and exposed myself to powerful libraries like NLTK and Scikit-learn.
+I strengthened my Python scripting and exposed myself to powerful libraries like NLTK and Scikit-learn.
 In addition, I utilized Twitter's API in a unique way to investigate a controversial problem in the United States.

     Some things in the future to improve this data analysis project:
     - [ ] Train with data is more gun related.
 Couldn't do this as I did not have the time to label 10,000+ Twitter tweets.